 Sheath selection is just as important, with kydex or similar materials being the overwhelmingly popular choice owing to its unbeatable combination of thinness, strength and excellent retention when it is molded for the task.

 Tip-up or tip-down carry is a perennial topic when discussing the carry of a knife, particularly a folding pocket knife.

-This question sometimes crops up in the context of a neck knife, and though there are historical examples of various people and cultures throughout history carrying neck knives tip-down, with the handle presented upward under the chin, tip-up carry is virtually ubiquitous.
+This question sometimes crops up in the context of a neck knife, and though there are historical examples of various people and cultures throughout history carrying neck knives tip-down, with the handle presented upward under the chin, tip-up carry is virtually ubiquitous, as well as recommended.

 Consider the typical mode of carry of a defensively driven neck knife, with the knife being beneath clothing and accessed by reaching up behind the outermost garment from the bottom.

 The handle of the neck knife would be encountered, the grip established, and then the knife would be withdrawn.